New Yorker Theatre

 10 people favorited this theater

-Originally opened as the Adelphi Theatre, and later called the Yorktown Theatre, this was the neighborhood theater to go to on the upper west side.
+Originally opened as the Adelphi Theatre by 1914, it was later called the Yorktown Theatre.
+This was the neighborhood theater to go to on the Upper West Side.
 “I worked there in concessions and box office as a teenager”.

 Woody Allen filmed one of his movies within the lobby.
 It was a great revival theater showing plenty of Marx Brothers films and other wonderful artists.
 It had a sign in book inside, to which many patrons complained about the projector, etc.